Albania: Insider tip 2026: Europe's cheapest holiday destination

 - Comfort budget: €120–180 per day per person (boutique hotel + upscale restaurants + activities)

-Albania vs. Package holiday: Package holidays to Albania are becoming increasingly popular in 2026 – especially All-inclusive with flight From €599 per person for one week, with many offers from TUI, DER Touristik, and FTI.
+Albania vs. Package Holidays: Package holidays to Albania are becoming increasingly popular in 2026 – especially all-inclusive packages with flights starting from €599 per person for one week, with many offers from TUI, DER Touristik, and FTI.
 However, independent travel is almost always cheaper and more exciting.
 A 10-day road trip with a rental car, 3-star hotels, and restaurants often costs less than an all-inclusive package.

 Is Albania dangerous?
 Safety and what you need to know